Omar-Talabay/p3_collab-compet/Report.md

 <img src="final_rl_score.png"  width="60%" height="30%">

 # Ideas for Future Work
-* studying the effect of different hyper parameters options such as network archeticture and optimization methods.
+* Studying the effect of different hyper parameters options such as network archeticture and optimization methods.
 * Experimenting with different environments such as playing soccer with more than 2 agents.
-* chaingin the replay buffer to be based on priority instead of random samping.
+* Changing the replay buffer to be based on priority instead of random sampling.